The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 The New 1951 Black Band Singer Badge

-In 1951 Singer changed from the older style Gold Singer Badge to a new Black Band Singer Badge on all Singer home sewing machines allotted to be manufactured starting in June and in stores by September.
+In 1951, Singer changed from the older style gold Singer Badge to a new Black Band Singer Badge on all Singer home sewing machines allotted to be manufactured in July and in stores by October 1951.

 ~1950 1951~